learosema/talentbook/CODE_OF_CONDUCT.md

 Anyone asked to stop unacceptable behavior is expected to comply immediately.

+If a community member engages in unacceptable behavior, the community organizers may take any action they deem appropriate, up to and including a temporary ban or permanent expulsion from the community without warning (and without refund in the case of a paid event).

 ## Reporting Guidelines

 If you are subject to or witness unacceptable behavior, or have any other concerns, please notify a community organizer as soon as possible.
 See Contact Info for contact options.